Flood v. Kuhn: Seitz decision

 Dave McNally was one of the first players to attain free agency through the Seitz decision.

 Their loss in Flood signalled to the MLBPA that any serious revisions to the league's operations could not go through the courts.
 The original CBA between the league and Players Association had created an arbitration system for labor disputes.
 Miller used it to the players' advantage, encouraging them not to sign contracts and arbitrate their salary disputes.
 MLB's first official free agent was Catfish Hunter, who in 1974 took the Oakland Athletics to arbitration over a breach of contract.
 Arbitrator Peter Seitz declared Hunter's contract with the Athletics void, allowing him to sign with whatever team he wished.
-The $5.5 million contract he eventually signed with the Yankees was at the time the largest of any major league player.
+The $3.2 million contract he eventually signed with the Yankees, along with a $1 million signing bonus, was at the time the largest of any major league player.

 Also in 1974, Los Angeles Dodgers pitcher Andy Messersmith, who had led the NL in wins that season, asked owner Walter O'Malley for both a raise and a no-trade clause added to his 1975 contract.
 O'Malley granted Messersmith the raise, but he could not offer a no-trade contract, arguing that it was against league rules.
 Messersmith refused to sign his contract until the clause was added, and the Dodgers renewed his previous contract without his consent.
 When O'Malley refused to include a no-trade clause again at the end of the 1975 season, Messersmith discussed his options with Miller.
 The union director connected him with Dave McNally, who had retired partway through the previous season after the Baltimore Orioles traded him to the Montreal Expos.
 If McNally ever chose to unretire from baseball, the reserve clause meant that he would have to play for the Expos.
 McNally, a strong union supporter, joined Messersmith to ensure the case went to arbitration rather than letting the Dodgers negotiate independently.